BETROTHAL

 BETROTHAL AND JESUS

-Jesus had established a covenant with his apostles at the Last Supper.
-It was like a wedding betrothal of the Jews.
-Jesus the groom had made the betrothal with his bride the church through the apostles who were the pillars of the church.
+Jesus established a covenant with His apostles at the Last Supper, resembling a Jewish betrothal.
+As the bridegroom, Jesus made a betrothal covenant with His bride, the Church, through the apostles, who were the foundation of the early Church.

-According to the Jewish wedding custom, the groom or his father had to pay a dowry (mohar) to the bride’s family.
-For example, before the wedding of Isaac, Abraham’s servant “brought out objects of silver and gold and clothing and presented them to Rebekah; he also gave costly presents to her brother and mother” (Gen 24:53).
-Jacob labored for Laban seven years each, to marry his daughters Leah and Rachel (Gen 29:15-30).
-The dowry that Jesus paid was the sacrifice of his life as a ransom for the redemption of his followers (Mt 20:28; Mk 10:45).
+In Jewish custom, the groom or his father would pay a dowry (mohar) to the bride’s family.
+For example, Abraham’s servant gave valuable gifts to Rebekah and her family before her marriage to Isaac (Gen 24:53).
+Jacob worked for Laban for fourteen years to marry his daughters Leah and Rachel (Gen 29:15-30).
+Similarly, Jesus paid the ultimate dowry by sacrificing His life for the redemption of His followers (Mt 20:28; Mk 10:45).

 REFLECTION